VakuTheDaku/De-Vac/README.md

 1.Open DeMed in your browser

-2.Login to your MetaMask and add Etherum to your Metamask networks.
+2.Login to your MetaMask and add Etherum to your Metamask networks. (currently the smart contract is deployed in ganache)

 3.Connect DeMed website to Metamask.